sapegin/washingcode-book/manuscript/100_Code_style.md

 I’m 102% sure, I’d not notice the `return` here when reading the code for the first time.

+T> My color theme [Squirrelsong](https://sapegin.me/squirrelsong/) shows `!` and other operators in bold to make them more noticeable.

 Compare it with:

 <!-- function test(recipeDetails) { -->